Heather Macalister, department head

 401 Senior Thesis (3 s.h.)
 (O, M)

-In the senior thesis students integrate their learning in the major by conducting a large-scale exercise under the mentorship of a psychology faculty member: either a data collection project or a comprehensive literature search of primary sources on a contemporary topic in psychology with a written critical analysis of the data.
+Senior thesis students integrate their learning in the major by conducting a large-scale exercise under the mentorship of a psychology faculty member: either a data collection project or a critical analysis of a comprehensive body of literature on a contemporary topic in psychology.
 All students make a formal oral presentation of their results and present a final written thesis.
 Students who do not have a B average in Psych 220 and 250 must take the critical analysis option. *Prerequisites: PSYC 220 and PSYC 250.

-Note: Directed inquiries for courses not regularly taught and teaching assistantships in psychology can be arranged on an individual basis.
+Note: Teaching assistantships in psychology can be arranged on an individual basis.

 - Academic Policies